Sauerkraut too Salty? Yes, You Can Fix It (Here’s How)

 Why does my sauerkraut taste too salty?

-Will my sauerkraut get less salty over time?
+Will sauerkraut get less salty as it ferments?

 Scroll to Top